Search

 Contents

 Before diving into Grounded Segment Anything (Grounded-SAM), let’s take a brief refresher on the core technologies that underly it.
-Grounded Segment Anything innovatively combines Grounding DINO’s zero-shot detection capabilities with Segment Anything’s versatile image segmentation.
+Grounded Segment Anything combines Grounding DINO’s zero-shot detection capabilities with Segment Anything’s flexible image segmentation.
 This integration enables detecting and segmenting objects within images using textual prompts.

 About Us: We’re the creators of Viso Suite: the end-to-end machine learning infrastructure for enterprises.
 With Viso Suite, the entire ML pipeline is consolidated into an easy-to-use platform.
 To learn more, book a demo with the viso.ai team.